Romina Belluscio: Personal life

 Belluscio was born in San Miguel de Tucuman, Argentina.
-In 1999, she was proclaimed Miss Argentina, and then she went to Miss International, in Japan.
-Nowadays she is living in Madrid, Spain, and is the wife of the ex-soccer player for Real Madrid Jose Maria Gutierrez "Guti".
-She is also the younger sister of the Argentinean soccer player Sebastian Belluscio (Deportivo Aguilares).
+In 1999, she was proclaimed Miss Argentina, and then she went to Miss International in Japan.
+Nowadays she is living in Madrid, Spain, and is the wife of the ex-football player for Real Madrid Jose Maria Gutierrez "Guti".
+She is also the younger sister of the Argentinean football player Sebastian Belluscio (Deportivo Aguilares).